isabella232/advertising-cloud.en/help/dsp/inventory/deal-id-inbox-about.md

 In the [!UICONTROL Deal ID inbox], you can see the details of the deal as your publisher sees them, speed up your deal setup, and avoid manual entry errors.

 DSP automatically refreshes all deal details daily at 4:30 a.m.
-EST. It also refreshes all [!DNL FreeWheel] deals and updates existing deals from [!DNL Google] and [!DNL Rubicon] hourly.
+EST. It also refreshes all [!DNL FreeWheel] deals and updates existing deals from [!DNL Google] and [!DNL Magnite DV+] hourly.
 You can also manually refresh the deal details to populate new deals at any time.

 <!-- MC: I'm not sure where I got the following.
 Is this currently true? -->
 >[!NOTE]